 If you live in an area with pine trees, watch for neighbors who rake and bag their mulch to put out for the trash.
 Ask if you can have the needles.

 Remove weeds from the area before applying the pine needle mulch.
 While mulching can help control weeds, it's easier for the mulch to do the job when you start with a weed-free area.

-Spread the pine needles around the plants to the drip line, leaving it about 2 to 3 inches away from the plant base or shrub trunk.
+Spread the pine needles around the plants to the drip line, pulling it about 6 inches away from the plant base or shrub trunk.
 Wearing gardening gloves helps protect you from pokes from the pine needles.
 Keep the pine needle mulch around 3 to 4 inches deep.
 Too shallow a depth won't control the weeds or help the soil retain moisture.
 Mulch that is too deep keeps the soil too wet, causes disease, rots the roots and attracts rodents and other pests.

 Reapply the pine mulch every year.
 You can add more pine mulch twice per year if you're using it for decorative purposes and want to freshen up the look.